hantsy/angularjs-springmvc-sample-boot/README.md

     mvn tomcat7:run
     </pre>

    3. Go to [http://localhost:8080/angularjs-springmvc-sample/](http://localhost:8080/angularjs-springmvc-sample/) to test it.
+If you want to explore the REST API docs online, there is a *Swagger UI* configured for visualizing the REST APIs, just go to [http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html](http://localhost:8080/angularjs-springmvc-sample/swagger-ui.html).